 Dubrovnik is prettier than Split!

-Although severely damaged twice in its long history, first in the 1667 earthquake, and then again during the 1990s homeland war, Dubrovnik’s old town is still one of the most beautiful and well-preserved medieval towns in the world.
+Although severely damaged twice in its long history, first in the 1667 earthquake and then again during the 1990s homeland war, Dubrovnik’s old town is still one of the world's most beautiful and well-preserved medieval towns.
 The old town is compact, surrounded by 2 km long protected walls, and it abounds in perfectly preserved Gothic, Renaissance, and Baroque buildings.
-Dubrovnik is literally a picture-perfect town, and it is way more sophisticated than Split.
+Dubrovnik is a picture-perfect town that is way more sophisticated than Split.

-Split is also extremely interesting and pretty, but it is bigger and more hectic with buildings from different historical periods blending together to make a unique old town formed on the remains of Roman emperor Diocletian’s Palace.
+Split is also extremely interesting and pretty, but it is bigger and more hectic, with buildings from different historical periods blending together to make a unique old town formed on the remains of the Roman emperor Diocletian’s Palace.

 Should you visit both towns?

-Both towns are Unesco-listed World Heritage Sites, and well worth a visit.
+Both towns are Unesco-listed World Heritage Sites and well worth a visit.
 If you have time, visit both towns.
 They are not so far apart, just around 230 km.
-Even if you only have one day for each town, make sure you visit both, Split and Dubrovnik.
+Even if you only have one day for each town, visit Split and Dubrovnik.
 Here is our post on how to get from Split to Dubrovnik (and vice versa!).